Red-Menace/RubyMotionRonin/Help Book Sample/README.md

 </li>

 <li>
-Once the help pages are built, use <code>hiutil</code> or the <strong>Help Indexer</strong> application (from the <strong>Xcode Additional Tools</strong> download) to generate an index file.
-You can leave it with the default name (the localization folder) or give it a name of your choosing, just use the same name as the one set in the <strong>Info.plist</strong> - for the sample I have renamed the index file to <code>help.helpindex</code>.
+Once the help pages are built, use <code>hiutil</code> or the <strong>Help Indexer</strong> application (from the <strong>Xcode Additional Tools</strong> download) to generate an index file for the desired localization folder.
+You can give it a name of your choosing, just use the same name as the one set in the <strong>Info.plist</strong> - for the sample I have renamed the index file to <code>help.helpindex</code>.
 </li>
 </ol>